env3d-lessons/security-jwt-server/README.md

 To make things easier, I have provided a function in the file validateJwt.js called `verifyGoogleToken`.
-This function comes from the google oauth library and return the token data if valid and throws an error if invalid.
+This function comes from the google oauth library and return the token data if valid and returns null if token is invalid.

 Below is a simple example of how to use this function: